Beers15/reading-notes/Readings_Diversity-and-Inclusion-in-the-Tech-Industry.md

 Referenced the source below for answers<sup>1<sup>

-1. What occured during the same time as the beginning of the decline of women in computer sciene?
+1. What occured during the same time as the beginning of the decline of women in computer science?

   This number declined when personal computers started showing up at home.

 2. Why does it matter that males had been playing on computers growing up?

   Techie culture and movie culture promoted male 'geeky' figures more than females.
 Computers were marketed for males more as well, and consequently more men had PCs.
+These imbalanced cultural norms led to males having more exposure to computer science.

 ### Employee breakdown of key technology companies
 ---------------